 What do you do?

 Pilates hones in on imbalances in the body that we may not even realize we have.
 It targets and works the intrinsic muscles that support our big muscles and actions.
 So many of my fittest clients are amazed at how challenging, beneficial and varied Pilates can be.
-Along with traditional mat Pilates, I also incorporate the use of the apparatus
+Pilates is a system of exercises performed on a mat as well as on various pieces of apparatus (reformer, tower, wunda chair, barrels and spine corrector to name a few).
+The Pilates apparatus aids people in working with good form.
+It assists and supports people by allowing them to gain strength and flexibility while working in a supported way.

 Why do you do what you do?